Angola Three: Appeals and transfers

 On appeal, Woodfox's 1974 conviction for the murder of Miller was overturned in 1993, on the constitutional grounds of inadequate counsel at the first trial.
 The state quickly indicted Woodfox again that year, the result of a grand jury that was headed by a white foreman appointed by the court.
 In 1998 Woodfox was convicted a second time for the prison murder.
 His defense mounted another appeal.

 King's 1973 conviction, on charges unrelated to Miller's murder, was overturned in 2001 on appeal.
 The court ordered a new trial.
 While the state had the option to dismiss the charges, it reindicted King and said it would retry him.
 Before going to trial, the prosecutor offered him a plea deal, with the sentences for the lower charges to be offset by the time he had already served.
 King took the plea in order to gain release after 29 years in solitary confinement, but he said that he was innocent of the charges.
 He was released in 2001, the first of the Angola 3 to gain freedom.

 In 2000, the Angola Three filed a civil suit against the Louisiana Department of Corrections "challenging the inhumane and increasingly pervasive practice of long-term solitary confinement".
 They seek damages against the state Department of Corrections because of the adverse effects of extended time in solitary confinement.
 As of 2019, their case is still pending.

 While the men's civil suit and appeals of their cases were pending, in March 2008 Woodfox and Wallace were moved to a maximum-security dormitory at Angola.
 They had each been held for 36 years in solitary confinement.
-State Representative Cedric Richmond (D-New Orleans) (now a Congressman) was granted permission to visit them, which authorities rarely granted.
+State Representative Cedric Richmond (D-New Orleans) was granted permission to visit them, which authorities rarely granted.
 He told an NPR reporter that he believed that they had been moved from solitary because of increasing political pressure about the case, as well as the men's civil suit against the state regarding solitary confinement.

 Woodfox had two appeal hearings in federal district court (one in November 2008 and one in May 2010), which resulted in his second conviction being overturned and his being granted full habeas corpus.
 The rulings by the federal district court were overturned by the federal Fifth District Circuit Court of Appeals.